Skip to content

 Transport is a major barrier to development in the country and here are some of the key figures, available publicly.

-Colombo gets over half a million vehicles a day in bringing two million people to the city.
-(Car & Jeep 200,000, Vans 60,00, Motorcycles 120,000, Tuk-tuk 120,000, public transport 30,000 and goods transport trucks 40,000).
+Colombo gets over half a million vehicles a day bringing two million people to the city.
+(Car & Jeep 200,000, Vans 60,00, Motorcycles 120,000, Tuk-tuk 120,000, public transport 30,000, and goods transport trucks 40,000).
 The minimal contribution of public transportation modes creates a huge negative imbalance in urban mobility.

 It has been estimated the cost of congestion exceeds a billion rupees a day.
 Furthermore, the cost of the congestion now exceeds the cost of the 30-year war it has been said.

 Over 60% of the Colombo air pollution (GHG and PM2.5) has been contributed by the road transportation sector.
 Unfortunately, emission standards are way outdated and unreliable.
-Sad to note the public transport has not shown any improvement over the decades.
+Sad to note public transport has not shown any improvement over the decades.

 Guiding Principles

-• Public Transport to cater minimum of 50% of the total transit needs by 2030.
+• Public Transport to cater to a minimum of 50% of the total transit needs by 2025 and 70% by 2030.

 • Extensive use of ICT, to be an integral part of the National Policy across all modes.